-Our contribution can be summarized as follow: \begin{itemize}[leftmargin=15pt, itemsep=2pt, parsep=0pt, partopsep=0pt, topsep=0pt] \item We propose \textit{AQUA}, the first watermarking framework tailored for image knowledge copyright protection in Multimodal RAG systems, addressing indirect watermark propagation, and successful retrieval under unapparent distribution shifts and explicit watermark injection; \item We design two complementary watermarking strategies, $\emph{AQUA}_{acronym}$, $\emph{AQUA}_{spatial}$ to support more realistic black-box scenarios; \item We perform comprehensive experiments on two well-known datasets, utilizing four prevalent pretrained VLMs (LLaVA-NeXT, InternVL3, Qwen-VL-Chat and Qwen2.5-VL-Instruct) to assess the effectiveness, harmlessness, stealthiness and robustness of \emph{AQUA}. \item \textit{AQUA} can serve as a crucial baseline methodology for the emerging research area focused on copyright protection for multimodal datasets in RaaS. \end{itemize}
+Our contribution can be summarized as follows: \begin{itemize}[leftmargin=15pt, itemsep=2pt, parsep=0pt, partopsep=0pt, topsep=0pt] \item We propose \textbf{AQUA}, the first watermarking framework for image knowledge copyright protection in Multimodal RAG, addressing indirect watermark propagation and successful retrieval under unapparent distribution shifts and explicit watermark injection. \item We design two complementary watermarking strategies, $\textbf{AQUA}_{acronym}$ and $\textbf{AQUA}_{spatial}$, to support more realistic black-box scenarios. \item We conduct comprehensive experiments on two RAG datasets and RAG architectures to demonstrate the effectiveness, harmlessness, stealthiness and robustness of \textbf{AQUA}. \item \textbf{AQUA} can serve as a crucial baseline methodology for the emerging research area focused on copyright protection for multimodal datasets in RaaS. \end{itemize}